-- Internal Audit will continue to test the completion of all implementation plans through commencement of the next DPS audit. - LIPA and PSEG Long Island continue to respond to DPS Information Requests for documentation on implementation plan progress. - LIPA management continues to oversee efficacy of completed implementation plans and recommend modifications, as necessary. - LIPA management continues to make recommendations for improvement across the organization with new projects, audits, or project implementation plans.
+- Internal Audit will continue to test the completion of all implementation plans through commencement of the next DPS audit. - LIPA management continues to oversee the efficacy of completed implementation plans and recommend modifications, as necessary. - LIPA management continues to make recommendations for improvement across the organization with new projects, audits, and Board recommendations.